marlonmisra/advanced-lane-finding/README.md

 ### Region of interest

 Up until this point, the goal of the binary thresholding was more focused on identifying pixels that belonged the lanes rather than minimizing false positives.
-One way to effectively reduce false positives now is to apply a region of interest window that sets all pixels in non-important areas to 0.
-These are pixels on the far left and right, and near the top where the sky is.
-The region of interst area looks like a trapezoid.
+One way to effectively reduce false positives now is to apply a region of interest window that sets all pixels outside of it to 0.
+These are pixels on the far left and right and near the top where the sky is.
+The region of interest area looks like a trapezoid and is defined below.

-![alt text][image4]
+![alt text][image6]

 ```python
 def filterf(image):